kapetan/ruby-tracker/README.md

 # Ruby-Tracker

 A small BitTorrent Tracker written in Ruby.
-The peers and held in memory.
+The peers are held in memory.
 See the [BitTorrent specifications][bt] for more details on how the protocol is defined, and what communication is to be expect from the tracker.

 # Dependencies